Virtue ethics

-Virtue ethics (also aretaic ethics, (Note: Pronounced /ˌærəˈteɪ.ɪk/.) from Greek ἀρετή aretḗ]) is a philosophical approach that treats virtue and character as the primary subjects of ethics, in contrast to other ethical systems that put consequences of voluntary acts, principles or rules of conduct, or obedience to divine authority in the primary role.
+Virtue ethics (also aretaic ethics, (Note: Pronounced /ˌærəˈteɪ.ɪk/.) from Greek ἀρετή aretḗ]) is a theory in normative ethics that prioritizes the development of moral character and dispositions (good habits), contrary to ethical systems that emphasize individual actions, duties, or obedience to divine authority.

-Virtue ethics is usually contrasted with two other major approaches in ethics, consequentialism and deontology, which make the goodness of outcomes of an action (consequentialism) and the concept of moral duty (deontology) central.
-While virtue ethics does not necessarily deny the importance to ethics of goodness of states of affairs or of moral duties, it emphasizes virtue and sometimes other concepts, like eudaimonia, to an extent that other ethics theories do not.
+Virtue ethics is usually contrasted with two other major normative theories: consequentialism, which defines moral rightness by the goodness of an action's outcome, and deontology, which defines rightness in terms of moral duty.
+Instead, virtue ethics defines rightness in terms of motive, intrinsic to a moral agent and their propensity to behave in a certain way under given circumstances.
+While it does not necessarily deny the importance of goodness of states of affairs or moral obligations, it emphasizes virtue and sometimes other concepts, like eudaimonia, to a greater extent than other ethics theories.

 Key concepts

 Virtue and vice

 In virtue ethics, a virtue is a characteristic disposition to think, feel, and act well in some domain of life.
 In contrast, a vice is a characteristic disposition to think, feel, and act poorly in some domain of life.
-Virtues are not everyday habits; they are character traits, in the sense that they are central to someone’s personality and what they are like as a person.
+Virtues are not everyday habits; they are character traits, in the sense that they are central to someone's personality and what they are like as a person.

 In early versions and some modern versions of virtue ethics, a virtue is defined as a character trait that promotes or exhibits human "flourishing and well being" in the person who exhibits it.
 Some modern versions of virtue ethics do not define virtues in terms of well being or flourishing, and some go so far as to define virtues as traits that tend to promote some other good that is defined independently of the virtues, thereby subsuming virtue ethics under (or somehow merging it with) consequentialist ethics.

-To Aristotle, a virtue was not a skill that made you better able to achieve eudaimonia but was itself an expression of eudaimonia.
+To Aristotle, a virtue was not a skill that made a person better able to achieve eudaimonia but was itself an expression of eudaimonia.